Booking now open for the 2020-21 Diploma Course!

 Seminars are led by experienced practitioners in their fields.

 There will be six median groups, where the foundation and diploma years combine.
 Two work reflection group sessions in the afternoons provide the opportunity to apply ‘group analytic thinking in action’ to students’ own work in group settings.
-In April 2018, there is also a ‘National Learning Experience’ (NLE) event for all IGA Diploma students across the U.K., which this year takes place in Manchester.
+In April 2021, there is also a ‘National Learning Experience’ (NLE) event for all IGA Diploma students across the U.K.

-Students are registered as student members of the IGA and have access to the ‘virtual learning environment’ (which includes readings for the course), the national IGA/GAS library and other facilities.
+Students are registered as student members of the IGA and GASI and have access to the ‘virtual learning environment’ (which includes readings for the course), the national IGA/GAS library, the online version of the journal ‘Group Analysis’ and other facilities.

-More information about the course structure and costs can be found in the 2017-18 Prospectus, which is available to download below.
+More information about the course structure and costs can be found in the Prospectus.
 Please contact us for an informal discussion before completing and returning an application form.
 Some bursary funding is available.

 |File Type||File Name / Download Link||File Size|